-To make New Year Resolutions work, shift in two broad areas:
+To make New Year Resolutions work every day, shift in two broad areas:

 “Brian, I spent my life trying to control and manipulate outside circumstances for me to be OK.
 What a miraculously freeing discovery to realize that my being OK had nothing to do with anyone outside of myself.
 All the while, the power was in me!”

 One of the most courageous things any leader (human being) can do is recognize the tremendous pull on your attention to be elsewhere, somewhere more satisfying or exciting than where you are.
 You also recognize the internal conversations-the constant chatter of thoughts that draw tremendous amounts of energy and attention away from our direct experience of daily life.
 And finally you appreciate the effort of bringing back your attention over and over again as the root of goodness, nobility, and character.
 It’s the quality of a mindful leader.

 In his book, Falling Awake, Jon Kabat-Zinn describes awareness as “the innate human capacity that we hardly pay attention to.
 We don’t need to acquire it.
 We only need to develop access and familiarize ourselves with this capacity, this dimension which is more “you” and more useful than any other training or practical skill.”
 With awareness, rather than distracted and somewhere else, we are awake, here, now.

 Once you see yourself as you truly are you won’t need a new year to start.
 Everyday will be a New Year Resolution.

 You can’t stop the waves, but you can learn to surf.
 Jon Kabat-Zinn